-Across November forces were sent 5.8k below forecast for the month.
+Across December forces were sent 29.4k above forecast for the month.

-Vacancies reduced 86 to 82 compared with October and the number of staff in training also decreased.
+Vacancies remained at 82.
 The leaving and starting of staff across the forces is a constant challenge, with successful recruitment campaigns routinely taking three months, police vetting adding a further three months and training then taking at least six to nine months, the full positive impact from additional / newly recruited staffing is not felt for a considerable period.